 When you visit, you’ll notice we’ve made a few changes.
 These help us put your safety, as well as the safety of our staff, first.

-Below, you will find the latest information about what we are doing at the Gallery to ensure we can reopen safely.
+Below, you will find the latest information about what we are doing at the Museum to ensure we can reopen safely.

 In these FAQs you will find information about:

 Will the whole Museum be open when you re-open ?

 Most of our rooms that would normally be open will be open in a one-way system that starts from the main front door of the house.
 The attic room know as Jeffreys’ Chamber will not be open.
 You can see all rooms on the virtual tour on our website.